“Jefferson Davis,” New Orleans (LA) Picayune, January 27, 1890, p. 1: 5.

 “No less high a standard must be invoked in considering the life, character and services of Jefferson Davis,

-whose name is blended with the renown of American arms and with the civil glories of the cabinet and congress hall—a son of the south who became the head of a confederacy more populous and more extensive than that for which Jefferson wrote the declaration of independence, and commander-in-chief of armies greater than those of which Washington was the general.
+A GREAT MAN OF A GREAT EPOCH,whose name is blended with the renown of American arms and with the civil glories of the cabinet and congress hall—a son of the south who became the head of a confederacy more populous and more extensive than that for which Jefferson wrote the declaration of independence, and commander-in-chief of armies greater than those of which Washington was the general.
 He swayed senates and led the soldiers of the union, and he stood accused of treason in a court of justice.
 He saw victory sweep illustrious battle fields and became a native.
 He ruled millions and was put in chains.
 Creating a nation he followed its bier and he died a disfranchised citizen.

 “But though great in many things, he was greatest in that fortune, which, lifting him first to the loftiest height, and casting him hence to the depth of disappointment, found him everywhere the erect and constant friend of truth.
 He conquered himself and forgave his enemies, but he bent to none but god.
 Severe scrutiny of his life and character—no public man was ever subjected to sterner ordeals of character of closer scrutiny of conduct; he was in the public gaze for nearly half a century; and in the fate which at last overwhelmed the southern confederacy and its president, official records and private papers fell into the hands of his enemies.
 Wary eyes now searched to see if he had overstepped the bounds which the laws of war have set to action; and could such evidence be found, wrathful hearts would have cried for vengeance, but though every hiding place was opened and reward was ready for any who would betray

-whose armies were scattered and whose hands were chained—though the sea gave up its dead in the convulsion of his country—there could be found no guilty fact, and accusing tongues were silenced.
+THE SECRETS OF THE CAPTIVE CHIEF,whose armies were scattered and whose hands were chained—though the sea gave up its dead in the convulsion of his country—there could be found no guilty fact, and accusing tongues were silenced.

 “Whatever record leaped to light his name could not be stained.